DarwinAwardWinner/ido-completing-read-plus/README.md

 * [Gnus](http://www.gnus.org/): `(setq gnus-completing-read-function 'gnus-ido-completing-read)`
 * [ESS](https://ess.r-project.org/): `(setq ess-use-ido t)`

+If you are a package author implementing ido support for *your* package, you should consider using `ido-completing-read+` in place of `ido-completing-read`, since it smooths out many of the unexpected edge cases of ido relative to `completing-read-default`.

 ## icomplete-mode ##

 For any case where ido cannot be used, there is another older mode